krystal2710/book-recommendation-project/README.md

 - Collaborative filtering, recommending books based on the assumption that users will like products that are consumed by other users with similar taste.

 ## Data
 Book Genome Dataset: The dataset contains 9,374 books, 6,815,898 tag genome scores and 5,152,656 user ratings associated with these books.
-The original dataset can be viewed and downloaded [here] (https://grouplens.org/datasets/book-genome/).
+The original dataset can be viewed and downloaded [here](https://grouplens.org/datasets/book-genome/).
 ## Repository Overview